h1f1x/iot-pico/README.md

 For some first ideas about the wiring you can follow: [Getting started with Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico).

+### How to run

+Independent code execution.
+Upload any code as `main.py`.
+Read: [Power your Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/9)

 ## Troubleshooting

 Problems and errors during the setup are documented here.